pgRouting/website/index.rst

 * Shortest Path Shooting-Star: routing with turn restrictions (with heuristics)
 * Traveling Salesperson Problem (TSP)
 * Driving Distance calculation (Isolines)

+Learn more about using pgRouting in your application by reading the :doc:`documentation <documentation>`.

 pgRouting is Open Source
 ------------------------